In this write-up, we will review what are the four most important factors to consider when buying a home for ownership or as an investment.

 Age – Age is another important factor to consider when you buy a home, the younger the home is the better it is for growth.
 As in the initial 15-20 years, any community goes through a growth phase, generally, the price rise is steeper in the initial 20 years, after which the prices increase, however, at a more moderate phase.
 Buying a young home also ensures that you are not looking at any major renovation expenses during the course of your ownership and can just enjoy the home with only cosmetic upgrades as you desire.
 Why age is so important can be judged from the fact that in a given location one can buy a 40-50-year-old detached (higher property type) in the same price point as a newer 0-5-year-old townhome.

-The correlation of age of a property to the price and the growth we can expect is due to the four distinct phases neighborhood goes through; Growth, Stability, Decline followed by Rebuild or Revitalization, each phase lasting ~20 years.
-Based on your specific needs, investment horizon and exit criteria you should determine the right age of property when you make the buying decision.
+The correlation of age of a property to the price and the growth we can expect is due to the four distinct phases neighborhood goes through; Growth, Stability, Decline followed by Rebuild, each phase lasting ~20 years.
+Based on your specific needs, investment horizon, and exit criteria you should determine the right age of property when you make the buying decision.

 Property Type – There are a lot of property types in the Greater Toronto Area market when we decide for home ownership.
 Here is a quick look at the major property types in the increasing order of their appeal and growth based on their features and historical statistics.

-Within Detached properties, there are multiple sub-types – 2-storey, bungalow style, back-split, side-split etc; each having their plus and minus and leave that for a separate write-up.
+Within Detached properties, there are multiple sub-types – 2-story, bungalow-style, back-split, side-split, etc; each having their plus and minus and leave that for a separate write-up.

-Hope you found it helpful, for many more such informative content refer here my other blogs.
+I hope you found it helpful, for many more such informative content refer here to my other blogs.